Rajbharad2003/DBExporter/README.md

 # 🗂️ DBExporter

-**DBTableExporter** is a user-friendly GUI-based tool that allows anyone — even non-technical users — to export tables from **PostgreSQL** or **MySQL** databases into a well-formatted **Excel file**.
+**DBExporter** is a user-friendly GUI-based tool that allows anyone — even non-technical users — to export tables from **PostgreSQL** or **MySQL** databases into a well-formatted **Excel file**.
 With built-in filtering options and data sanitization, it ensures a smooth, clean export every time.

 ---